boennecd/mixprobit/examples/mixed-gsm.md

 admin_cens <- 5 # the administrative censoring time

-# plot of the hazard
+# plot of the hazard when the other fixed effects are zero
 par(mar = c(5, 5, 1, 1))
 seq(1e-2, admin_cens, length.out = 1000) |>
   (\(vs)